Mathijs-Bakker/Extenject/Documentation/SubContainers.md

 }
 ```

 Now, if we instantiate any game objects inside the Greeter subcontainer and we do not specify an explicit parent, then they will be placed underneath a new game object named "Greeter".
-This can help for organization purposes when reading the scene in the scene heirarchy.
+This can help for organization purposes when reading the scene in the scene hierarchy.

 Note also that with this approach, you can no longer use `BindExecutionOrder<Greeter>` to adjust the execution order of the subcontainer.
 However, if you later decide that you need to customize the execution order then you can do that by passing a custom kernel-derived class to the WithKernel method and then using BindExecutionOrder with that class.
 For example: